burnedsyn/KaerdonXperiment_CrowdFunding_tutorial/Readme.md

 we will see later how to use the events in the front-end, and come back to this part of the code as we add others events in our contract.

 Since solidity 0.8.4 we can use CustomErrors to throw errors in our contract, and it is a good practice to use them instead of the require function.
+It is a good practice to use CustomErrors because

+1) it save bytecode space
-It is a good practice to use CustomErrors because it is more gas efficient and it is easier to debug the contract. you'll find more informations about custom errors here: [revert statement documentation](https://docs.soliditylang.org/en/latest/control-structures.html#revert-statement "revert statement  documentation")
+2) it is more gas efficient
+3) it is easier to debug the contract.

+you'll find more informations about custom errors here: [revert statement documentation](https://docs.soliditylang.org/en/latest/control-structures.html#revert-statement "revert statement  documentation")

-and [error documentation](https://docs.soliditylang.org/en/v0.8.17/contracts.html#index-16 "error function documentation") we declare a custom error called CustomError, and we will use it in our contract to throw errors.
+and [error documentation](https://docs.soliditylang.org/en/v0.8.17/contracts.html#index-16 "error function documentation")

+We declare  custom errors, and we will use them in our contract to throw errors.

 **require(condition, "error message") should be translated to if (!condition) revert CustomError().**